MCFLS/shoutbomb/README.md

 For all three queries: replace -file parameter with the location you where you want to store the file created.
 I move each file to an archive after sending to Shoutbomb in case errors occur and I need to resend.

 overdue.sql: Change the numbers used in the WHERE clause to reflect how often you want to send overdue reminders.
-We use 1, 14 and 28 days after the due date.
+We use a range between 1 and 30 days overdue.

 renew.sql: Change the number 3 to indicate how many days in advance of the due date you want to notify patrons of items coming due.
 We set this to three to match our courtesy notices.